 Prairie dogs are herbivores who may occasionally eat some insects and are usually pretty flexible in what they will eat due to their constantly changing environments in the wild such as the expanding human populations and weather fluctuations.
 They can withstand extreme temperatures on either end of the thermometer if given an appropriate burrow to stay warm in the winter and cool in the summer.

-Is a Male or Female Prairie Dog a Better Pet?
+Male or Female Prairie Dog

 With the exception of male prairie dogs possibly having a stronger odor than females, the sex of a prairie dog doesn't make one a better pet than the other.
 Both sexes have anal glands (which can be removed by an experienced exotics vet) and both sexes need to be either spayed or neutered to avoid health issues later in life.

-If you do not get your female prairie dog spayed, her estrous cycle, referred to as "rut," will cause her to become very aggressive and drastically, but temporarily, alter her behavior.
+If you do not get your female prairie dog spayed, her estrous cycle, referred to as "rut," will cause her to become aggressive and drastically, but temporarily, alter her behavior.